Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Functional tests: Movement patterns, stability, balance

-Based on the findings, your therapist creates an individualized treatment plan.
-This includes therapy goals, treatment methods and a home exercise program for the time between appointments.
+Based on the findings, your trainers creates an individualized training plan.
+This includes training goals, training methods and a home exercise program for the time between appointments.

 Tip: Bring your referral, any medical reports and imaging results (MRI, X-ray) to your first appointment.
-This helps the therapist better understand the diagnosis.
+This helps the trainers better understand the assessment.

-Physiotherapy for neck pain and cervical spine problems combines various methods.
-The selection depends on your specific diagnosis, symptoms and progress.
+Physio Training for neck pain and cervical spine problems combines various methods.
+The selection depends on your specific assessment, symptoms and progress.

-Manual therapy is a specialized form of physiotherapy where the therapist works directly on the spine and joints with their hands.
+Manual training is a specialized form of physio training where the trainers works directly on the spine and joints with their hands.
 For cervical spine problems, it includes:

 - Mobilization: Gentle, rhythmic movements of the cervical vertebrae to release restrictions and improve mobility